 Students will have the opportunity to tap into their own imagination and express themselves through reading and writing of this curriculum unit of communication.
 The students will come in contact to familiar and unfamiliar sound words that will assist them in creating personal and beautifully written masterpieces that they can write and read.

 This curriculum unit can be used for many subjects or various topics and themes, just a few are highlighted here.

 This curriculum unit is intended for elementary grades through middle school.

-(Recommended for Reading and Language Arts, grades K-6.)
+(Developed for Reading and Language Arts, grade 6; recommended for Reading and Language Arts, grades K-6)